Abortion-Specific Conscience Clause Targeted by French Socialists

 The special report goes further and demands "In fact, not only should this conscience clause not be removed but it should, on the contrary, be reinforced."

 The abortion statistics (published by the Directory for Research, Studies, Evaluation and Statistics) for 2017 totaled 216,700 (compared to 770,000 births).
-In France an average of one in 3 women is having an abortion.
+In France an average of one in 3 women has had an abortion.

 The Archbishop of Paris, Bishop Michel Aupetit, who is also a former doctor is convinced that "any state that touches freedom of conscience is called a dictatorship".
 He also commented on the statement given by the National Consultative Ethics Committee (CCNE) recommending more freedom in the embryo research and the legalization of the PME to couples of women:"We want turn doctors into service providers.
 The only thing that remains is an individual desire [of patients] to which the doctor must submit."